accessibility-cool/blog/README.md

 ## TODO

+- refactor to use TS instead of JS
 - preprocess CSS with SCSS
+- integrate tailwind.css
 - use shadcn/svelte components
 - add hero section
 - filter blog posts with tags